lordfolken/ansible-role-zfs/readme.md

 Usage:
 ------
-create a variable declartion on a host basis like this:
+Create a variable declaration on a host basis along the following:

 ```yaml
 zfs_zpools: